Missouri premises liability attorney walking up courthouse steps.

 Your first priority after any accident is your health—always seek medical attention right away.
 But as the dust settles, you might find yourself facing mounting medical bills and lost income from being unable to work.
 If you’ve been seriously hurt, or if the property owner’s insurance company is giving you the runaround, it’s a clear sign to get legal advice.
 An attorney can help you understand your options and fight for the compensation you deserve for your injuries and financial losses.
 You don’t have to face this process alone, especially when you’re focused on healing.

-Why Acting Quickly Matters: The Statute of Limitations
+The Clock is Ticking: Missouri’s Statute of Limitations

 It might feel overwhelming to think about legal action right after an injury, but time is a critical factor.
 In Missouri, there’s a legal deadline for filing personal injury claims, known as the statute of limitations.
 For most premises liability cases, you have five years from the date of the accident to file a lawsuit.
 While that might sound like a long time, crucial evidence can disappear quickly.
 Security footage gets erased, and witnesses’ memories fade.
 Acting promptly allows your attorney to preserve evidence and build the strongest possible case.
 Understanding the legal process is the first step, and waiting too long can make it much harder to prove what happened.